frederic-perez/AmE-dictionary/data/idioms.md

 __crack someone up__ :three: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __crack the code__
 __cradle-to-grave__ (used as a modifier before a noun) Lasting the full spectrum of life, existence, or a given process; that is, from the first point to the very last.
 Derived from the phrase “from the cradle to the grave” (or “from cradle to grave”).
-__cram for (something)__ To study for a test shortly before it is to happen. _You might have gotten a higher grade if you didn’t cram for that exam at the last minute._
+__cram for (something)__ :two: To study for a test shortly before it is to happen. _You might have gotten a higher grade if you didn’t cram for that exam at the last minute._
 __cram in__
 __crank out__
 __crank up__